 Why did the Skrull invasion fare so badly?
 Half the season had been leading up to that and all the invasion consist of is a single ship and a few dozen Super-Skrulls.
 All it took was the rallying of the Avengers, return of Thor, and loss of a single battle for them to be defeated.
 How did they plan to conquer the Earth with its large assortments of other heroes and villains?
 Why did the Kree fare so much better with about the same resources when they were not even trying to conquer Earth?
 For that matter, did the second season as a whole suffer a budget cut?
 The first season had the massive, world-wide battle with Kang showcasing other heroes.
 The Skrulls felt like they should be worlw-wide, but was limited to one small battle.
 Everything else was told in voice over.
 The same with the battle with the Kree.
 Instead of really showcasing Thor taking out the Kree army they show a few lightning bolts and cut away.
 Since large scale battles like that usually require higher budgets it feels like they were struggling.

 Well, to start off, the Skrulls' plans relied mostly on infiltration.
 There on in, they expected the humans to surrender because "Captain America" told them to.
-And, as noted on the fridge page, they probably lost a lot of soldiers to Galactus.
+(Cap said it was because humans don't give up, while this troper thinks it's because citizens of the Marvel U would turn on their heroes at the drop of a hat) And, as noted on the fridge page, they probably lost a lot of soldiers to Galactus.

 Why were the Kree Sentries all but invincible until the last five minutes of "Live Kree or Die" when Thor could suddenly destroy them with a single lighting attacks?